By Sam Makhoul

 I follow this ritual no matter where I am in the world – workdays, weekends or on holidays.
 You should develop a set of rituals that work best for you.

-Check out my go-to seven morning rituals that sets me up for a day of success.
+Check out the go-to seven-morning rituals that set me up for a day of success.

 Start the morning by going outside, barefoot on the grass.
 Breathe in for three seconds, hold in for four seconds and out for five.
 Do this five times and set reminders to do this throughout the day to combat shallow breathing.